MicrosoftDocs/power-pages-docs/power-pages-docs/configure/virtual-tables.md

 1. Create a virtual table in Dataverse

-1. Setup virtual table relationships
+1. Set up virtual table relationships

 1. Configure a web page with components using a virtual table